scalableminds/webknossos/docs/dashboard.md

 ## Tasks

-With Tasks you can coordinate large annotation projects with your users.
+With Tasks, you can coordinate large annotation projects with your users.
 Tasks are small assignments that are automatically distributed to users.

 On the Task screen, users can request new tasks, continue to work on existing tasks and finish tasks.
-These tasks will be assigned based on the user's experience levels, project priority and task availability.
+These tasks will be assigned based on the user's experience levels, project priority, and task availability.
 Read more about the tasks feature in the [Tasks and Projects guide](./tasks.md).

 ![Work with Tasks](./images/dashboard_tasks.png)